-In order to register a student must pay full tuition and all additional fees for the full year.
-Details for payment methods and due dates can be found on the Students Accounts and Cashiers website.
+In order to register a student must pay their tuition balance and all additional fees by the deadline.
+Details for payment methods and due dates can be found on the Student AffairsOffice of the Registrar website.

 4.1.2 Non-payment of Fees or Charges